Xilinx/finn/docs/index.md

 FINN is an
 experimental framework from Xilinx Research Labs to explore deep neural network inference on FPGAs.
-It specifically targets [quantized neural networks](https://github.com/maltanar/qnn-inference-examples), with emphasis on generating dataflow-style architectures customized for each network.
+It specifically targets <a href="https://github.com/maltanar/qnn-inference-examples" target="_blank">quantized neural networks</a>, with emphasis on generating dataflow-style architectures customized for each network.
 It is not
 intended to be a generic DNN accelerator like xDNN, but rather a tool for